LukeShortCloud/rootpages/markdown/openstack.md

 $ bash quickstart.sh --install-deps
 ```

 * Run the quickstart script to install TripleO.
-Use "127.0.0.2" as the localhost IP address if TripleO will be installed on the same system that the quickstart commmand is running on.
+Use "127.0.0.2" as the localhost IP address if TripleO will be installed on the same system that the quickstart commmand is running on. `--clean` will recreate the Python dependencies and `--teardown all` will remove any lingering files from a previous tripleo-quickstart deployment.
 ```
-$ bash quickstart.sh --release ocata <HYPERVISOR_IP>
+$ bash quickstart.sh -v --clean --teardown all --release trunk/ocata <HYPERVISOR_IP>
 ```

+* Note that all of the available releases can be found in the GitHub project in the `config/release/` directory.
+Use "trunk/`<RELEASE_NAME>`" for the development version and "stable/`<RELEASE_NAME>`" for the stable version.

 [1]